 - Low capacitance improves switching times and isolation characteristics for high frequency load signals.

-- Physical isolation.
-Sometimes referred to as galvanic separation, physical isolation between the relay’s input and output or between different output channels enhances precision by minimizing noise.
-Optically-isolated relays offer a true physical separation of the input and output, and the best of these products exhibit isolation voltages as high as 5,000 volts AC.
+- Physical isolation, sometimes referred to as galvanic separation, between the Relay’s input and output channels, it enhances precision by minimizing noise.
+Optically-isolated Relays offer a true physical separation of the input and output.
+The best of these products exhibit isolation voltages as high as 5,000 volts AC.

 - High linearity ensures accurate measurements.

 - Low capacitance of 1.1 pF.
-A laterally diffused metal-oxide-semiconductor (MOSFET LDMOS) lowers the relay’s capacitance.
+A laterally diffused metal-oxide-semiconductor (MOSFET LDMOS) lowers the Eelay’s capacitance.

 - Minimal Signal Propagation Delay.
 Measurement applications benefit from a reduced length of internal bonding and flat lead terminals, which results in reduced signal propagation delay.

-Besides using Low CxR PhotoMOS relays for switching signals and I/O lines to devices being tested, these relays may also be employed in data acquisition circuits.
-For instance, they can be used to selecting the gain of operational amplifiers.
-With the help of an optically-isolated relay, the device’s digital control unit and the analog signal system can be physically isolated, enhancing the precision of the device by minimizing noise.
-For more detailed information on how to apply Low CxR PhotoMOS relays in your test and measurement systems, contact Aiman Kiwan.
+Besides using Low CxR PhotoMOS Relays for switching signals and I/O lines to devices being tested, these Relays may also be employed in data acquisition circuits.
+For instance, they can be used to select the gain of operational amplifiers.
+With the help of an optically-isolated Relay, the device’s digital control unit and the analog signal system can be physically isolated, enhancing the precision of the device by minimizing noise.